jpflandrs/PkXplore/README.md

 Note that the program is still in developpment even if it is fully functionnal.

 ## Aim
-- The website is oriented toward teaching/learning the basic use of phylogeny to discover the relations between Bacteria and Archaea species.
+- The website is oriented toward teaching/learning the basic use of phylogeny
+	- to quickly and easily discover the various phases of a phylogenetic study
+ 	- and then, as all the produced data are downloadable the same process can be done again with other methods
+  	- as an application, to discover the relations between Bacteria and Archaea species.
-- It is also a way to understand some aspect of the analysis of bacteria communities (metagenome analysis).
+- It is also a way to explain some aspect of the analysis of bacteria communities (metagenome analysis).

-- It will be helpful for quality-control.
+- In the lab it is used to quickly select a putative taxonomy level when required in a given program (typically to document the PGAP yaml file).
+- We use it also to understand the taxonomy discrepencies between various methods before using more sophisticated but also more complex methods like MSA/Core genome phylogeny.
+- For us it is also a way to quickly know the density of the genomes in RefSeq around a given target.

 ## Limitations
 - The exploratory process is done by using _one_sequence only
-- In this version the 23S database has not been given, there are no protein daabases (but the final version expected soon will contain them)
+- In this version the 23S database has not been given, and there are no protein databases (but the final version expected soon will contain them)
 - The information layer on taxonomy is missing and will be added later

 ## Julia installation
 Clone the project and launch